mekdelawitworku6-lgtm/smg/README.md

 - Progressive Web App (PWA) support for a mobile-friendly experience
 - Multi-language UI support
 - Admin dashboard for managing services, staff, and reports

-## Screenshots

-You can add screenshots of the dashboard, transaction form, and admin views to showcase the app experience.

-Example sections:
-- Dashboard overview
-- Cashier transaction flow
-- Admin reports and management view

-> Tip: Place image files in a folder such as assets/screenshots/ and reference them here.

-## Demo

-A live demo is planned for the project.
-In the meantime, you can run the app locally using the instructions below.

-### Demo Flow
-1. Start the backend server.
-2. Start the frontend development server.
-3. Log in with a cashier or admin account.
-4. Create a transaction, review the summary, and test offline behavior.

 ## Project Structure

 ```bash